RubixML/Churn/README.md

 ]
 ```

-To save the report we can call the `saveTo()` method on the Encoding object that is returned by calling the `toJSON()` method on the Report object.
+We can also save the report to look at later.
+To save the report, call the `saveTo()` method on the Encoding object that is returned by calling the `toJSON()` method on the Report object.
 In this example, we'll use the Filesystem Persister to save the report to a file named `report.json`.

 ```php
 use Rubix\ML\Persisters\Filesystem;

 $report->toJSON()->saveTo(new Filesystem('report.json'));
 ```

+### Saving the Model

 We'll also save the entire Pipeline so that we can use it within the context of our e-commerce system to identify potentially unhappy customers in our database.
 Rubix ML provides another meta-Estimator called Persistent Model that wraps a Persistable estimator and provides methods for saving and loading the model data from storage.
 In the example below we'll wrap our Pipeline object with Persistent Model and save it to the filesystem using the default RBX serializer.